LizMona/dectrees/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Code documentation

+Can be found at the dectrees Wiki.

+Content:
+- Coding Roadmap, next steps
+- Demo video
+- UML Activity diagram of Visu Component
+- UML Use case diagram of app
+- Additional information
+- Further explanaitions can be also found at ---docs--- of visu.svelte and subtree.svelte